-7.5.3 Tax audit and investigation Learners will be able to:
+7.5.3 Tax audit and investigation

 - (a) Explain the nature and meaning of tax audit, Rules of tax audit, purpose of tax audit and tax audit techniques. - (b) Describe the nature and meaning of tax investigation, rules of tax investigation, reasons for tax investigation, types of tax investigation and approaches for tax investigation. - (c) Explain the roles of the taxpayers in tax audit and investigation. - (d) Describe application of tax audit in multinational companies